kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 In this first tutorial about RemoteData, we are building it with no direct dependencies other than TypeScript and React.

+**Throughout this series, we will make a TypeScript equivalent of this minimalistic [Elm blog fetcher](https://codesandbox.io/s/remotedata-elm-example-ktmt1).**

 ## The antipattern

 [Kris Jenkins wrote a great article](http://blog.jenkster.com/2016/06/how-elm-slays-a-ui-antipattern.html) explaining this antipattern of not handling views for every state of data fetching.